Leonard Auala: Early life

 Auala was born in Oniipa, Ovamboland, German South West Africa.
 He was the son of Nakanyala Vilho yaAwala (Shihwa) waAmukwiyu and Nekwaya Loide yaShikongo shaNangolo dhaAmutenya.

 Auala was raised partly by Lutheran missionaries from Finland.
 He went to primary school in Oniipa between 1919 and 1929, and between 1929 and 1931 he attended the local teacher training seminary there.
 During 1934–35, he studied at Augustineum, Okahandja, 1934–35, and he received theological training in Elim in 1942, when he was ordained a pastor.
 He received further theological training at the Moravian Theological Seminary in Port Elizabeth, South Africa, during 1956–57.

 Career

-Auala was consecrated a bishop in 1963 by visiting Bishop Eelis Gulin from Tampere, Finland, in connection of the Church General Synod.
+Auala was consecrated a bishop in 1963 by visiting Bishop Eelis Gulin from Tampere, Finland, in connection of the Church General Synod, incorporating the Evangelical Lutheran Owambo-Kavango Church (ELOC) into the Swedish–Finnish line of apostolic succession.

 Auala was the first Namibian bishop of the Evangelical Lutheran Church in Namibia (ELCIN), a member of the Lutheran World Federation.
 He lived most of his life under South African rule.
 As a prominent religious leader for both the Ovambo people and other groups across Namibia, Auala met regularly with the South Africans to discuss issues like contract labour and other facets of apartheid.
 A member of the South West Africa People's Organization, he received threats and harassment from the South African occupiers.